meterrill/vanilla-js-academy/03-toggling-multiple-password-fields/README.md

 # Toggling multiple password fields

-Write a script that let’s users toggle the visibility of multiple password fields.
+Write a script that lets users toggle the visibility of multiple password fields.

 ## Links